SocketCluster/socketcluster-website/docs/api-ag-server-socket.md

   <tr>
     <td>'disconnect'</td>
     <td>
       Happens when the client becomes disconnected from the server.
-Note that if the socket becomes disconnected during the Asyngular handshake stage, then the <code>'connectAbort'</code> event will be triggered instead.
+Note that if the socket becomes disconnected during the SocketCluster handshake stage, then the <code>'connectAbort'</code> event will be triggered instead.
 The object produced by the listener will have a <code>code</code> and <code>reason</code> property.
     </td>
   </tr>
   <tr>
     <td>'connectAbort'</td>
     <td>
-      Happens when the client disconnects from the server before the Asyngular handshake has completed (I.e. while <code>socket.state</code> was 'connecting').
+      Happens when the client disconnects from the server before the SocketCluster handshake has completed (I.e. while <code>socket.state</code> was 'connecting').
       Note that the <code>'connectAbort'</code> event can only be triggered during the socket's handshake phase before the server's <code>'connection'</code> event is triggered.
       The object produced by the listener will have a <code>code</code> and <code>reason</code> property.
     </td>